guijianchou/IDM_Tools/readme.md

-#IDM TOOLS Python Version 0.3 will come soon
+#IDM TOOLS Python Version 0.4 will coming soon

+1.add gui (GTK if possible)
+2.adjust undownloads file detective model
+3.associate with Anti-viurs model
+4.deal with regedit IDM trash

+#IDM TOOLS Python Version 0.3

- 1. All faction will be merged into one;
+ 1. All faction merged into one;
- 2. one part will be added dealing with some download settings (bug fix);
+ 2. one part added dealing with some download settings (bug fix);
- 3. add download and temp auto detective model;
+ 3. add download and temp self-design model;